OWASP/pysap/docs/examples/dlmanager.rst

 ``dlmanager_decrypt``
 ---------------------

-This example script extract SAP's Download Manager stored passwords.
+This example script extracts SAP Download Manager stored passwords.
 For SAP Download Manager versions before ``2.1.140a``, stored passwords were kept unencrypted.
 For versions between ``2.1.140a`` and ``2.1.142``, the script should be able to decrypt the password given possible to obtain the machine serial number.